-A multi-genre thematic unit (e.g., Adventure and Adventurers unit in Grade 8) is built around a theme or topic from one of the contexts and includes a range of prose fiction and nonfiction, poetry, plays, and other texts.
-This is the most common type of English language arts unit because it allows teachers to vary activities within a broad theme or topic to suit the various ability levels of students while supporting their achievement of outcomes for their respective grade.
-A minimum of three multigenre thematic units is recommended.
+A multi-genre thematic unit (e.g., All that I Am unit in Grade 9) is built around a theme or topic from one of the contexts and includes a range of prose fiction and non-fiction, poetry, plays, and other texts.
+This is the most common type of English How we envision literacy makes a difference.
+If we see it as meaning making and not meaning making plus inquiry, we fail to envision all that literacy might be.
+If we see literacy as language and not language plus other sign systems, we also fail to envision all that literacy might be.
+(Harste, 2000, p.
+1) language arts unit because it allows teachers to vary activities within a broad theme or topic to suit the various ability levels of students while supporting their achievement of outcomes for their respective grade.
+A minimum of three multi-genre thematic units is recommended.